nu11secur1ty/SSTC-HTTPS-hijack-login-credentials/README.md

   <summary>Click to expand!</summary>

 ## 2022
-- Soon with more stable and flexible techniques that will bypass Windows Defender =)
+- Soon with more stable and flexible techniques that will bypass Windows Defender and more... =)
 - BR
 </details>